alex-sitnikov/NsisDotNetChecker/README.md

 The Plugin and its Macro(s) can be invoked by any Function or within any Section of the NSI script.
 Only one macro needs to be used:
-`CheckNetFramework` will reboot if required in the middle of the macro `CheckNetFrameworkDelayRestart` returns "true" if an installer was run.
+`CheckNetFramework` will reboot if required in the middle of the macro `CheckNetFrameworkDelayRestart` overrides a reboot, and returns "true" if an installer was run.

 ### .NET 4.8